Fanny Jackson Coppin: Career

 Jackson Coppin was the first black teacher at the Oberlin Academy.
 In 1865, she accepted a position at Philadelphia's Institute for Colored Youth (now Cheyney University of Pennsylvania).
 She served as the principal of the Ladies Department and taught Greek, Latin, and Mathematics.
 In 1869, Jackson Coppin was appointed as the principal of the Institute after the departure of Ebenezer Bassett, becoming the first African American woman to become a school principal.
 In her 37 years at the Institute, Fanny Jackson was responsible for vast educational improvements in Philadelphia.
 During her years as principal, she was promoted by the board of education to the superintendent.
 She was the first African American superintendent of a school district in the United States but soon went back to being a school principal.
-In 1893, Coppin was one of five African American women invited to speak at the World's Congress of Representative Women in Chicago, with Anna Julia Cooper, Sarah Jane Woodson Early, Fannie Barrier Williams, and Hallie Quinn Brown, where she delivered a speech called "The intellectual progress of the colored women of the United States since the Emancipation Proclamation".
+In 1893, Coppin was one of five African American women invited to speak at the World's Congress of Representative Women in Chicago, with Anna Julia Cooper, Sarah Jane Woodson Early, Fannie Barrier Williams, and Hallie Quinn Brown, where she was one of two discussants for Fannie Barrier Williams' speech, "The intellectual progress of the colored women of the United States since the Emancipation Proclamation".
 Jackson Coppin was politically active her entire life and frequently spoke at political rallies.
 She was one of the first vice presidents of the National Association of Colored Women, an early advocacy organization for black women founded by Rosetta Douglas.